Alicat vs. Truck

 It isn’t every day an Alicat Flowmeter takes on a truck approximately 10,000 times it’s size.
-During a delivery mishap, an innocent Alicat was literally run over by a delivery truck – see photographic evidence below.
+During a delivery mishap, an innocent Alicat was literally run over by a delivery truck – see photographic evidence to the right.

 Upon further analysis, multiple components were bent and/or damaged by the incident; the screen is obviously cracked, case bent and the circuit boards inside deformed as well.